Ego Leonard: 2012

 A Lego figure similar to the Sarasota sculpture appeared on the beach at Topanga, Los Angeles County, California on 18 July 2012.
 After one day on the Topanga beach, the "Lego Man" was moved to "LAB ART", a Los Angeles City art gallery specializing in street art.

 2013

 Ego Leonard returned to Europe via plane.
 Area filmmaker Vincent Dale responded directly to the Lego man's message in a short film.

 2014

 An Ego Leonard minifigure washed up on Yugaihama beach in Kamakura, Japan, on 5 December 2014.

 2015

 An Ego Leonard minifigure was found floating on the river Danube in the City of Linz, on 2 June 2015.
-It has been placed on the lawn in front of the concert hall Brucknerhaus.
-According to the Oberösterreichische Nachrichten, this giant Lego minifigure "schwamm auf der Donau" to participate in an Arts Festival in Linz.
+It was placed on the lawn in front of the concert hall Brucknerhaus.
+According to the Oberösterreichische Nachrichten, this minifigure "swam in the Danube" to participate in an Arts Festival in Linz.